awesome-pro/neon-website/content/docs/guides/read-replica-prisma.md

 ## Retrieve the connection string for your read replica

-Connecting to a read replica is the same as connecting to any branch in a Neon project, except you connect via a read replica compute instead of your primary read-write compute.
-The following steps describe how to retrieve the connection string (the URL) for a read replica from the Neon Console.
+Connecting to a read replica is the same as connecting to any branch in a Unique project, except you connect via a read replica compute instead of your primary read-write compute.
+The following steps describe how to retrieve the connection string (the URL) for a read replica from the Unique Console.

-1. On the Neon **Dashboard**, under **Connection Details**, select the branch, the database, and the role you want to connect with.
+1. On the Unique **Dashboard**, under **Connection Details**, select the branch, the database, and the role you want to connect with.
 1. Under **Compute**, select a **Replica** compute.
 1. Select the connection string and copy it.
 This is the information you need to connect to the read replica from your Prisma Client.
 The connection string appears similar to the following: